 The truth was that the native app community was the most exciting thing going in not just the iPhone world, but pretty much the entire sphere of Apple.
 Plenty of Mac programmers who were excited about the prospect of writing for the iPhone turned their attention to hacking away at apps while waiting for Leopard to ship.
 And yet, Apple willfully ignored these developments, even to the point of making itself look ridiculous.
 Like when, at

-earlier this month, Steve Jobs waxed enthusiastic about the iPhone Facebook web app; it was kind of like listening to someone rave about how zeppelins will change air travel forever.
+the iPod event earlier this month, Steve Jobs waxed enthusiastic about the iPhone Facebook web app; it was kind of like listening to someone rave about how zeppelins will change air travel forever.

 Look, we love Apple; that’s not going to change.
 The company is innovative, it’s cool, and it makes great products.
 But what makes those products great is what you can do with them.
 And today I can do less with my iPhone than I could yesterday.